Shed makeover: Day 3

 Shed makeover – day 2

-Posted by jerry on December 29th, 2004 — Posted in DIY, Journal, Woodwork
+Posted by Jerry on December 29th, 2004 — Posted in DIY, Journal, Woodwork

 Day 2: The day dawned cool and bright.
 Today would be the day of the cupboards.
 I set to with gusto levering off the floorboarding that comprised the bench tops.
 Whoever put this together must’ve used a whole carton of nails!
 After a close examination of the bench tops I made gentle but firm use of the oft-maligned ‘wrecking bar’ or crow bar.